reorx/screenshot-organizer/README.md

 # Screenshot Organizer

-A macOS menubar app that automatically organizes screenshot files into year/month folders.
+A macOS menubar app that automatically organizes screenshot files and screen recordings into year/month folders.

 ## Features

 - Runs silently in the background as a menubar app
-- Monitors a specified folder (default: Desktop) for new screenshot files
+- Monitors a specified folder (default: Desktop) for new screenshot files and screen recordings
 - Automatically moves screenshots to YYYY/MM folders based on the screenshot's date
+- Automatically moves screen recordings to recordings/YYYY/MM folders
 - Allows changing the monitored folder through the UI
+- Organize files on-demand with "Organize now" option

 ## Requirements